-Located about 22 kms from Kanpur, lies the scenic and beautiful town of Bithoor on the banks of the River Ganges.
+Located about 22 km from Kanpur, lies the scenic and beautiful town of Bithoor on the banks of the river Ganges.
 Far from the madding crowd of Kanpur, Bithoor provides the much needed solace to rejuvenate and relax.
 Bithoor is a major pilgrimage centre for the Hindus and also enjoys great historical significance.

 Bithoor is also closely associated with the tale of Ramayana, and it is believed that Lord Rama left Sita here for her tragic life in exile.
 In fact, it is here that Rishi Valmiki sat and wrote the timeless epic Ramayana.

 Bithoor is also believed to be the place where Sita gave birth to her twins Lav and Kush, and it was here they spent their childhood under the guidance of saint Valmiki.
 The twins were, in fact, initiated to the techniques of war and politics.
 Finally, it was here that they were reunited with their father.
 It is because of all these reasons that Bithoor is also known as Ramale.

 Then there are several other legends associated with the place.
 It is believed to be associated with the legendary child Dhruv, who grew up to be a saint and was later immortalized as a shining star in the sky.

 Back to the modern era, Bithoor was the birthplace of several historical figures and freedom fighters such as Rani Laxmi Bai, who later came to be known as Jhansi ki Rani, and Saheb Peshwa who also played a key role in India’s struggle for independence.
 Both these figures embodied patriotism and valour and are remembered with respect to this day.
 It was in Bithoor they spent their early years and mastered the techniques of warfare, which they put to use in the Great Mutiny of 1857.